ACCELQ Logo

 Aspect Description

-Sources Inefficient code, poor database queries, and lack of resource optimization.
+Sources Inefficient code, poor database queries, and a lack of resource optimization.

 Impact Reduced application reliability and frustrated users.